 Stay at The Inn on West Liberty

 If you want to see the most beautiful parts of Savannah, there is no better place to stay than The Inn on West Liberty.
-Our historic bed and breakfast is right in the heart of Savannah's historic district and offers easy access to the best things to do around town.
-Browse our luxury accommodations and book your favorite room today!
-We can't wait for you to experience genuine southern hospitality.
+Our historic bed and breakfast is right in the heart of Savannah’s historic district and offers easy access to the best things to do around town.
+For the ultimate experience, add our Staycation Starter Pack to your stay and enjoy Browse our luxury accommodations and book your favorite room today!
+We can’t wait for you to experience genuine southern hospitality.